AMERICAN BASS “TEAM TOURNAMENT” RULES

 3) PARTICIPATION AND ELIGIBILITY - Participation is open to all members of American Bass.
 Membership in American Bass is open to everyone.
 However, American Bass reserves the right to refuse membership and to refuse participation in American Bass events to anyone.
 Any angler unwilling to provide accurate address and/or social security # information may be denied membership.
 At least one (1) partner of each team shall be 18 years of age or older.
 Those anglers under the age of 18 years must have written consent of parent or guardian.
 No one under the age of 18 may fish alone without special provisions.
 A “Team” consists of two anglers.
 One member of a team may fish alone at any American Bass event, however, points will not be awarded if the other partner fishes the same event with a different partner.

 4) BOAT/ENGINE REGULATIONS (TEAM TOURNAMENTS) - There is no minimum length or minimum horsepower requirements to compete in American Bass “Team Tournaments” or “American Bass Team Opens”.
 No internal combustion engine is required.
+Any propulsion must be created by a motor or engine that generates propulsion in the water.
+No airboats or similar vessels may be used.
+This restriction is to limit access to water not accessible by "conventional bass boat" style vessels.
 Other American Bass tournaments will specify any specific requirements.
 Horsepower shall not exceed the horsepower rating for that boat or the U.S. Coast Guard rating plate attached to the boat by the manufacturer.
 Each boat must contain all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated or recirculating livewell to maintain alive a team limit catch of fish.
 Ice chests with an aerator is acceptable upon approval of the tournament director.
 Any vessel deemed “unsuitable” by a Regional Tournament Director will not be allowed to participate in that event.
 American Bass is not responsible to track or in any way regulate boats used on waters with invasive species.
 Lake, water district, state & local officials, etc. are solely responsible for determining launch eligibility of any tournament vessel.
 If said officials allow or disallow a vessel to launch, American Bass will allow that vessel to participate.
 Since the decision to allow or disallow a launch is not in the control of American Bass, American Bass will see this decision made by any governing agent as the final decision and will not allow any protest about that decision.

 5) SAFETY - All boats must meet Coast Guard regulations.
 Boat owners must carry a minimum of $300,000 single limit liability insurance.
 Safe boating shall be observed at all times.
 During competition, each contestant is required to wear a Coast Guard approved life jacket anytime the combustion engine is in operation.
 Anyone found operating a boat in an unsafe manner in the opinion of the Tournament Director may be disqualified.
 All boats must be equipped with an emergency ignition shut-off device which must be securely attached to the drivers body whenever the combustion engine is in operation.
 Any non-lanyard shut-off systems must be approved by the tournament director.
 All boats 16 ft. must have a float cushion on board.
 Each contestant is responsible to have proper safety equipment to meet state and local regulations.
 It is not the responsibility of American Bass or any tournament sponsor to provide assistance in on-the-water repairs or rescues at any time.
 Each contestant shall provide their own on-the-water assistance if needed.
 American Bass and its sponsors are not responsible to assure that any contestant has returned at the end of any contest.
 For safety, each contestant should inform another contestant as to the location(s) that they will be fishing and have that contestant check to assure that the other contestant has returned safely at the end of the contest and have a plan for assistance if needed.